 Refinancing can be a great way to improve your financial circumstances or to get yourself out of financial difficulty.
 Before making any changes you should always speak to your lender or a financial advisor.

-The secret to reducing risk when refinancing is simple:
+The secrets to reducing risk when refinancing are simple: